Ultralight Backpacking Tent

 The Tiger Wall 2 Platinum remains almost identical to its predecessor, B.A.’s Tiger Wall UL2.
 But the Platinum version achieves deeper weight savings by using Dominico Textile, a fabric used in parachutes and hang gliders and known for its strength, quality, and durability.

 Like the Tiger Wall UL2, the Platinum version incorporates a hubbed, Y-shaped main pole with a short bridge pole that crosses the center pole.
-The pole architecture helps creates a shelter that’s quite sturdy, especially for an ultralight tent: It stood up to gusts of 30 to around 40 mph on spring nights in the Grand Canyon, which would be a test for any tent weighing three pounds, nevermind under two pounds.
+The pole architecture helps create a shelter that’s quite sturdy, especially for an ultralight tent: It stood up to gusts of 30 to around 40 mph on spring nights in the Grand Canyon, which would be a test for any tent weighing three pounds, nevermind under two pounds.

 Despite its weight, the Tiger Wall 2 Platinum delivers livability perhaps unmatched among its competitors in its weight class (and among double-wall tents that are freestanding or nearly so)—an admittedly small category, a fact for which this shelter stands out, anyway.
 While many ultralight tents trade off headroom and living space, this tent feels impressively livable for its weight, largely due to headroom that allows two people to sit up side by side, because of how that bridge pole lifts the walls above each door.

 The living space compares with many lightweight two-door, double-wall, two-person tents: 28 square feet of floor area, 86 inches of length, a 39-inch peak height (enough for six-footers to sit up, although some may find their head rubbing against the ceiling), and a floor width that ranges from 52 inches at the head end to 42 inches at the foot.
 Two standard, 20-inch-wide air mats fit inside with virtually no room to spare at the foot end, but some extra space at the head end.
 I shared it with a friend—he’s five feet 10 inches, I’m five feet eight inches—and we never bumped each other while sleeping; and with a little sensitivity to the comfined quarters, we moved around inside without invading another’s space much.
 But two big people might find it cramped.